What is clean eating?

 (I believe this is the most common/popular method at the moment)

 - Eat Lots Of Plants – Eat food that is straight from nature.
 (Some people say “as close to the way nature made it as possible”.
-But I think that leaves too much wiggle room – in my humble opinion) Eat mostly foods that are off a tree, bush, plant or vine, and you’ve pretty much got it covered.
+But I think that leaves too much wiggle room – in my humble opinion) Eating mostly foods that are off a tree, bush, plant or vine are your best option.
 The idea is to stay away from anything that humans (food corporations) have altered in any way.

 - Include Meats – Eat meats that are whole and straight from the butcher.
 Don’t buy pre-packaged meat products because you never know what’s in them.
 When possible, buy whole meats and grind them yourself.
-You’d be surprised what’s in ground turkey meat!
+Have you read the ingredients on some packages of ground turkey?!
 You can also select a few turkey breasts and ask that the butcher grind them for you.
 Many butchers are more than willing to accommodate.

-- Enjoy Grains – Eat grains that are still complete and haven’t been broken down into “glue”.
+- Enjoy Grains – Stick to whole grains and haven’t been broken down into a “glue-like” substance.
 Stick to brown rice, whole wheat and other whole grains.(For a list of foods to stock your pantry with, check out this list.)

 - Read Labels I don’t know how many breads I’ve picked up at the store that say they are whole grain.
 But when I take a look at the ingredient list, white flour is the second ingredient after whole wheat flour!